Efficiency is doing things right; effectiveness is doing the right things.

-While working through a task they don’t just accept that there is one way to do something.
+While working on a task they don’t just accept that there is one way to do something.
 They are always looking for better, faster and smarter ways to get the job done.
 And consistently asking these questions throughout the day helps them to stay vigilant and focused on making gradual improvements to their work routine.

 They Are Not Afraid to Say “No”

 Productive people understand the value of their time.
 They understand how precious each and every minute is.
 Too many distractions throughout the day can completely derail their efforts.
-Which is why they understand the value of saying “no” to unnecessary and low value distractions, to requests, to more commitments, or more responsibility that just don’t add any long-term value.
+Which is why they understand the value of saying “no” to unnecessary and low-value distractions, to requests, to more commitments, or more responsibility that just don’t add any long-term value.

 Many people succumb to distractions because they have no definitive aim.
 They have no big picture outcome that they are working towards.
 However, productive people keep their main goals and objectives at the forefront of their mind.
 Anything that potentially pulls them off this path they will sidestep.
 They won’t fall into the trap of being sidetracked from the task at hand because they are willing and able to say “no” to unnecessary and often unimportant distractions.
 The value of their time is far too precious to spend on helping other people put out fires.
-There is of course a time and place for this, but on the most part, productive people set very clear boundaries that help them maintain high levels of productivity throughout the day.
+There is, of course, a time and place for this, but for the most part, productive people set very clear boundaries that help them maintain high levels of productivity throughout the day.

 They Indulge in Productivity Enhancing Habits

 Productive people have very specific habits and rituals that they tend to indulge in.
-These habits will of course vary from person to person.
+These habits will, of course, vary from person to person.
 There is no one set of habits that will fit every person or every work routine.
 However, on the most part productive people tend to develop empowering productive habits in three main areas:

 - Sleep Schedule: They wake up early with the purpose of working for several hours without distraction, or to partake in a morning routine that helps keep them stay centered and focused throughout the day.
 Or they might stay up late for the same reasons.